vmware-tanzu/servicebinding/samples/multi-binding/README.md

 # Multi-bindings

-Often an application needs to consume more than one service.
+Often an workload needs to consume more than one service.
-In that case, multiple service binding resources can each bind a distinct service to the same application.
+In that case, multiple service binding resources can each bind a distinct service to the same workload.

 In this sample, we'll use a [Kubernetes Job][kubernetes-jobs] to dump the environment to the logs and exit.